ToMesto/cdn77/README.md

 # {:status => "ok", :description => "Request was successful.", :account => ...}
 ```

 If you want to setup configuration only once you should take a look on `Cdn77.configure`.
-For example, it is a good idea to create initializer with following code in Rails:
+For example, it is a good idea to create rails initializer with following code:

 ```ruby
 # config/initializers/cdn77.rb